drdhaval2785/kosha-dev/v2/readme.md

 As, this format reduces the problems of duplication, I will try to explore this.
 Otherwise, we will stick to the format used by Jim.

+# redo_postxml.sh

+1. Regenerate the sqlite file in pywork/sqlite directory, for storing.
+2. Regenerate query_dump.txt file in pywork/webtc2 directory, for search in case of advanced search.

+## Generate sqlite file

+pywork/sqlite/sqlite.py is the script.

+xxx.sqlite is an sqlite table with the name 'dictcode'.
+It has a table with three items in each row. key, lnum and line. row = (key, lnum, line) tuple is curated from xxx.xml file.
+These rows are put inside the sqlite file in a default batch of 10000 entries.

+## Generate query_dump file

+pywork/webtc2/init_query.py is the script.

+It generaes query_dump.txt file from xxx.xml file.
+It is used for advanced search.